Diverse communities behave like typical random ecosystems: Introduction

+For simplicity, we started with non- interacting species where each species consumes its own resource.
 A set of non-interacting species can be constructed by engineering each species to consume a different resource type, with no overlap between consumption preferences.
 For example, one can imagine designing strains of \emph{E. coli} where each strain expresses transporters only for a single carbon source with all other transporters edited out of the genome: i.e a strain that can only transport lactose, another strain that can only transport sucrose, etc. An ecosystem with such consumer preference structure is shown in Figure \ref{heatmap}(A).
 In such an experiment, horizontal gene transfer would eventually begin distributing transporter genes from one strain to another, so a realistic model would have to allow for some amount of unintended, ``off-target'' resource consumption.
-In line with May, we can model the consumer preferences $\bar{C}_{i\alpha}$ of species $i$ for resource $\alpha$ in such an ecosystem as the sum of the identity matrix $\mathds{1}$ and a random component $C_{i\alpha}$ with variance $\sigma^2$ that encodes non-specific preferences (see Figure \ref{heatmap}A right).
+In line with May, we can model the consumer preferences $\bar{C}_{i\alpha}$ of species $i$ for resource $\alpha$ in such an ecosystem as the sum of the identity matrix $\mathbf{B}=\mathds{1}$ and a random component $C_{i\alpha}$ with variance $\sigma^2$ that encodes non-specific preferences (see Figure \ref{heatmap}A right).
 In other words, the full consumer matrix can be written as $\bar{\mathbf{C}} =\mathbf{I} +\mathbf{C}$.